RyanL777-cyber/Successive-variational-mode-decomposition-by-python/README.md

 - why the project became an engineering-audit problem rather than a simple code port

 ## Why This Package Exists
+### 💡 The Core Finding: Syntax vs. Math
+The numerical gap in spectrum validation (`uhat_nrmse`) stems from a subtle syntax error in the original MATLAB script (`svmd.m`).
+The original code used a single quote `'` (conjugate transpose) instead of `.'` (regular transpose) when calculating the output mode spectrum.
+This inadvertently caused a phase reversal.
+By simulating this exact syntax behavior in Python, the error metric drops to near-zero, proving the algorithmic port is mathematically sound and isolating the root cause to a language-specific syntax oversight.

 This package is designed to be understandable to a hiring manager, interviewer, collaborator, or another code agent without extra verbal context.